denten-books/plain-text/main.md

 keyboard to prevent out-of-turn input.
 In a quadruplex system up to four operators would engage in an intricate dance of fingers, keys, tappers, and signals, synchronized by the rotation of the telegraph distributor.

+But how does a receiver distinguish non-meaning carrying silence (the receiver is turned off) from the meaning-carrying one (the receiver pauses to indicate a dot)?
+The receiver needed a measure (duration) of silence to differentiate between "dots" and spaces between words.
+But if the devices went out of sync, or, if the communication lagged for some reason, the coherence of the message faultered.
+Sending and receiving machines too had to be tuned to a cadence of common information exchange.
+The system of operators, transmitters, and recivers, was, in aggregate, tuned to a specific but arbitrary rhythm by which certain messages made sense only in particular (also arbitrary) units of time.
+In early telegraphy, these units of time were slower than natural human time, enough so for the operator to remain idle.
+Later systems increased the pace to a rhythm beyond natural human abilities of comprehension, to a point where human operators could no longer decipher the signal without machine assistance.

+Uxcull.

+The digital as something more discrete than human experience.
+The popular imagination of liquid digital.
+The desceteness approaches the continuous, at granular level, out of syncronization with the natural sense of biologically human cadence.

+[^ln-ndc]: Also known as the "single current" or "single Morse" system.

 [^ln-bacon]: This volume is also commonly translated as "Of the Dignity and Advancement of Learning," following the Spedding edition.
 The first two books